jpcornwell/jlox/exercises/chapter4.md

 The lexical grammars of Python and Haskell are not regular.
 What does that mean, and why aren’t they?

+I'm skipping this question.
+To really understand it I'm going to have to delve into my old textbooks.
+I plan on reading up and doing more compiler type projects, so I feel comfortable kicking this one down the road.

 Challenge 2
 -----------
 Aside from separating tokens — distinguishing print foo from printfoo  — spaces